NethServer/ns8-docs/webtop.rst

 Personal Cloud
 ==============

-The personal Cloud module allows you to send and receive documents through web links.
+The personal Cloud module allows you to send and receive documents via web links.

 How to create a link to send a document
 ---------------------------------------